 |GRFoma||Pancreas (90%) Duodenum, (10%)||Octreotide||30||30|

-Nonfunctional PNETs represent approximately ...
+Nonfunctional PNETs represent approximately 30% of ...